c-sharp-functional/c-sharp-functional/README.md

 should feel intuitive, practical, functional. should not fight C#.

 ## Installation
-There are not yet any packages available for installation yet.
+There aren't any packages available for installation yet.

 ## Build
 TODO: